wz30/duke_graduate/README.md

   - Teaching Charles and Cindy every week.
 - Overall, it is not a productive winter break and did not work a lot every day.
 Thera are couple improvements.
   - workout and shower are the best and feasible way to recover from "Pandenmic mood"

+### Spring Semester 2021
+- edge computing: empower IoT and cloud computing.
+Edge node are like the middle layer between IoT and cloud server
+- ECE 568 robust server software
+- interview class(1.5 credit taught by Owen): leetcode and hackrank problem
+- writing class: problem-solution based paper and topic are field related.
+- TA CS 201: quite a lot of logistic works.